 While this statement covers our privacy practices and how we will use any information collected from our websites and social media pages, it doesn’t cover how providers of social media websites will use your information.

 You should read the social media site’s privacy policies before adding any content to our social media pages.
 Make use of the social media site privacy settings and reporting mechanisms to control the way that your information is handled.

 Posting content on our websites and social media pages

 Remember that the internet provides instant worldwide access.
-Any information that you provide will be worldwide instantly.
+Any information that you provide will potentially be viewable worldwide instantly.

-Our social media pages are not moderated So if you post comments about other people it’s not only your privacy that is at stake.
-Protect your friends’ privacy and reputations.
+Our social media pages are not moderated so if you post comments about other people, it’s not only your privacy that is at stake.
+Protect your friends’ privacy and their reputation.
 Be careful about uploading any content that may show you or your friends in compromising situations and be aware that other users may abuse the content you have provided.
-If you want to have a post removed please contact the Childlife office on 01252 628072 or email firstname.lastname@example.org for this request to be reviewed.
+If you want to have a post removed, please contact the Childlife office on 01252 628072 or email firstname.lastname@example.org for this request to be reviewed.

-Please don’t provide information about yourself or other people unless you’re sure you and they are happy to have it made public.
+Please don’t provide information about yourself or other people unless you’re sure that they are happy to have it made public.
 In particular, don’t provide any information about others without their consent where that information might identify them, such as:-

 - Tagged photos